 Humans have an innate need to conform or to blindly believe in certain things just because other fellow humans believe those things, even if what is believed is, in fact, unfounded or blatantly untrue.

 The reason is inherently evolutionary at its core, so I’m not saying that some people are immune to this phenomenon (like myself, for instance, since I’m talking about this issue).
 We are all subjected to this mode of thinking (and behaving) and to varying degrees, whether we are conscious of it, or not.
 We, humans, are hardwired for what is at heart a form of tribalism.

 Tribalism is everywhere, protecting us by readily overriding reason and critical thinking, and pretty much anything else that could dim our chances of survival.
 In trading, the manifestations of tribalism are numerous – one of them being the polarized way in which most of us seem to accept so many things on insufficient evidence, just because those ideas come from “authorities” and they’re believed by so many to be absolute truths.

 And the incredible irony is that, in turn, we begin to make these arguments ourselves — we claim to “know” things about the markets and about trading, even though we haven’t tested these ideas, and this automatically closes our minds to views that conflict with ours.

 Dispelling some myths

-So, see if you’re in agreement with me, or not.
+So, see if you’re in agreement with what I’m about to express.
 And why.
 If you don’t agree, don’t hesitate to share your reasons in the comment section.
-Don’t let me dwell in my ignorance… please.
+Don’t let me dwell in my ignorance.
 Of course, if ignorance there is

 A very common one